bharathk113/WaterPersistence-EarthEngine/README.md

 - User inputs: 1.
 Lon,Lat 2.
 Buffer 3.
 Date Range 4.
 Threshold for misclassfication
 - NDWI and MNDWI along with reflectance in multiple bands are used for water classification.
 - A threshold to account for rare (5%-10%) misclassifications added

+## Landsat-8:
+- Water Persistance and Max water spread area for the selected time period are two output layers.
+- User inputs: 1.
+Lon,Lat 2.
+Buffer 3.
+Date Range 4.
+Threshold for misclassfication
+- NDWI and MNDWI along with reflectance in multiple bands are used for water classification.
+- A threshold to account for rare (5%-10%) misclassifications added
+- This might take more time than the Sentinel-2 as some front end computation is introduced to handle the nodata issues.
+Interested users may contribute to eliminate that part.
+Thanks in advance